Lu Märten

-Louise Charlotte Märten, pseudonyms: Luzifer, Raa Bonares, Allan Loeben; (24 September 1879 in Charlottenburg – 12 August 1970 in Berlin-Steglitz) was a German writer, art critic, socialist theorist and women's rights activist.
+Louise Charlotte Märten, pseudonyms: Luzifer, Raa Bonares, Allan Loeben; (24 September 1879 – 12 August 1970) was a German writer, art critic, socialist theorist and women's rights activist.

 Life

 Youth

 She was born the fourth child in a family of a former professional soldier and railway official and experienced a childhood marked by poverty and illness.
 All three of her siblings and her father died of tuberculosis between 1891 and 1905, and a few years later her mother also died.
 Märten suffered from chronic kidney disease, which was not operated on until 1905.
 Due to her weak condition, she was unable to attend school and acquired an extensive knowledge of history, philosophy, economics, ethnology and art history at home, with the help of her brother.
 The confrontation with illness and death she experienced at a young age shaped her and her way of writing.

 As a teenager she became a member of the Apostolic Church in Berlin.